48 Hours in and around the Dorset Coast - A weekend in Dorset

 Not content with fossil hunting, seek out West Bay where Broadchurch was filmed, 2 beaches East & West beach dwarfed by 50ft sandstone cliffs with views towards Chesil beach (the setting for Ian McEwans 2007 novel “on Chesil Beach”) & Portland.

-You will not be disappointed with the breathtaking scenery.
-Quench your thirst at one of the local cafes & maybe even indulge in a piece of cake & reflect on the beauty that is Dorset’s coastline.
+You will not be disappointed with the incredible scenery.
+Quench your thirst at one of the local cafes & maybe even indulge in a piece of cake & reflect on the beauty that is Dorset’s coastline, before you make your way home with some amazing memories and photos to share with your friends.